-Part-time faculty are evaluated by the departmental peer review committee and the administration according to the following criteria in accordance with the CBA Article XVI:
+Part-time faculty are evaluated by peer review committees and the administration according to the following criteria in accordance with the CBA Article XVI.

 - teaching effectiveness; - creative, scholarly work, and/or professional activity; and - service to the school, department, Institute, its students, and the community.